- Sandra Eula Lee

 Group exhibitions include Allen Memorial Art Museum at Oberlin College; Inside-Out Museum in Beijing; Incheon Art Platform in South Korea; DadaPost in Berlin; Goucher College in Baltimore; The Delaware Contemporary; Ethan Cohen KuBE; Smack Mellon in Brooklyn; The Border Project, WhiteBox, and Chashama in New York, and Mana Contemporary in Jersey City.

-Lee has presented artist talks and panel discussions at Smith College, WhiteBox, Phillips Museum of Art, Pace University, AHL Foundation, UL Lafayette, Parsons The New School, Art Space Pool (Seoul), Ewha University (Seoul), Alternative Space Loop (Seoul), Xiamen University (China), Tellus Art (Mumbai), and New Jersey City University.
+Lee has presented artist talks and panel discussions at Smith College, WhiteBox, Phillips Museum of Art, Pace University, AHL Foundation, UL Lafayette, Parsons The New School, Art Space Pool (Seoul), Ewha University (Seoul), Alternative Space Loop (Seoul), Xiamen University (China), Tellus Art (Mumbai), and recently at New Jersey City University.
 Presentations on her teaching and pedagogical approach include College Art Association and FATE Infrastructure: UNC Charlotte College of Arts and Architecture.